sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

 ### Setting up the environment

 You will have to set up an environment with the following packages under Julia 1.9+:
-`PartitionedArrays`, `MPI`, `JutulDarcy` and `HYPRE`.
+`PartitionedArrays`, `MPI`, and `JutulDarcy`. `HYPRE` is automatically installed.
 This is generally the best performing solver setup available, even if you are working in a shared memory environment.

 ### Writing the script